Phosphoglycerate Kinase Deficiency

 Granada, AN, ES

-Angel Pey practices in Granada, Spain.
+Angel Pey practices practicing medicine in Granada, Spain.
 Pey is rated as an Elite expert by MediFind in the treatment of Phosphoglycerate Kinase Deficiency.
-Their top areas of expertise are Phosphoglycerate Kinase Deficiency, Primary Hyperoxaluria, Primary Hyperoxaluria Type 1, and Homocystinuria.
+They are also highly rated in 8 other conditions, according to our data.
+Their clinical expertise encompasses Phosphoglycerate Kinase Deficiency, Primary Hyperoxaluria Type 1, Primary Hyperoxaluria, and Galactosemia.

 Distinguished in Phosphoglycerate Kinase Deficiency